-- (a) Reputation or Opinion Evidence.
-A witness's credibility may be attacked or supported by testimony about the witness's reputation for having a character for truthfulness or untruthfulness, or by testimony in the form of an opinion about that character.
-Evidence of truthful character is admissible only after the witness's character for truthfulness has been attacked. - (b) Specific Instances of Conduct.
+(a) Reputation or Opinion Evidence.
+A witness' credibility may be attacked or supported by testimony about the witness' reputation for having a character for truthfulness or untruthfulness, or by testimony in the

+(b) Specific Instances of Conduct.
 Except for a criminal conviction under Mil.
 R. Evid.
-609, extrinsic evidence is not admissible to prove specific instances of a witness's conduct in order to attack or support the witness's character for truthfulness.
-The military judge may, on cross-examination, allow them to be inquired into if they are probative of the character for truthfulness or untruthfulness of: - (1) the witness; or - (2) another witness whose character the witness being cross-examined has testified about.
-By testifying on another matter, a witness does not waive any
+609, extrinsic evidence is not admissible to prove specific instances of a witness' conduct in order to attack or support the witness' character for truthfulness.
+The military judge may, on cross-examination, allow them to be inquired into if they are probative of the character for truthfulness of:

+(1) the witness; or

-- privilege against self-incrimination for testimony that relates only to the witness's character for truthfulness. - (c) Evidence of Bias.
+(2) another witness whose character the witness being cross-examined has testified about.
+By testifying on another matter, a witness does not waive any privilege against self-incrimination for testimony that relates only to the witness' character for truthfulness.

+(c) Evidence of Bias.
 Bias, prejudice, or any motive to misrepresent may be shown to impeach the witness either by examination of the witness or by evidence otherwise adduced.

 Rule 609.
-Impeachment by evidence of a criminal conviction
+Impeachment by evidence of a criminal conviction or finding of guilty by summary courtmartial

-- (a) In General.
-The following rules apply to attacking a witness's character for truthfulness by evidence of a criminal conviction: - (1) For a crime that, in the convicting jurisdiction, was punishable by death, dishonorable discharge, or by imprisonment for more than one year, the evidence: - (A) must be admitted, subject to Mil.
+(a) In General.
+The following rules apply to attacking a witness' character for truthfulness by evidence of a criminal conviction or finding of guilty by summary court-martial.

+(1) For an offense that, in the convicting jurisdiction, was punishable by death, dishonorable discharge, or by imprisonment for more than one year, the evidence:

+(A) must be admitted, subject to Mil.
 R. Evid.
-403, in a court-martial in which the witness is not the accused; and - (B) must be admitted in a court-martial in which the witness is the accused, if the probative value of the evidence outweighs its prejudicial effect to that accused; and - (2) For any crime regardless of the punishment, the evidence must be admitted if the court can readily determine that establishing the elements of the crime required proving or the witness's admitting a dishonest act or false statement. - (3) In determining whether a crime tried by courtmartial was punishable by death, dishonorable discharge, or imprisonment in excess of one year, the maximum punishment prescribed by the President under Article 56 at the time of the conviction applies without regard to whether the case was tried by general, special, or summary court-martial. - (b) Limit on Using the Evidence After 10 Years.
-Subdivision (b) applies if more than 10 years have passed since the witness's conviction or release from confinement for it, whichever is later.
-Evidence of the conviction is admissible only if: - (1) its probative value, supported by specific facts and circumstances, substantially outweighs its prejudicial effect; and - (2) the proponent gives an adverse party reasonable written notice of the intent to use it so that the party has a fair opportunity to contest its use. - (c) Effect of a Pardon, Annulment, or Certificate of
+403, in a court-martial in which the witness is not the accused; and

+(B) must be admitted in a court-martial in which the witness is the accused, if the probative value of the evidence outweighs its prejudicial effect to that accused; and

+(2) For any offense regardless of the punishment, the evidence must be admitted if the court can readily determine that establishing the elements of the crime required proving - or the witness' admitting - a dishonest act or false statement.

+(3) In determining whether an offense tried by courtmartial was punishable by death, dishonorable discharge, or imprisonment in excess of one year, the maximum punishment prescribed by the President under Article 56 at the time of the conviction applies without regard to whether the case was tried by general, special, or summary court-martial.

+(b) Limit on Using the Evidence After 10 Years.
+Subdivision (b) applies if more than 10 years have passed since the witness' conviction or finding of guilty by summary court-martial or release from confinement for it, whichever is later.
+Evidence of the conviction or finding of guilty by summary court-martial is admissible only if:

+(1) its probative value, supported by specific facts and circumstances, substantially outweighs its prejudicial effect; and

+(2) the proponent gives an adverse party reasonable written notice of the intent to use it so that the party has a fair opportunity to contest its use.

+(c) Effect of a Pardon, Annulment, or Certificate of Rehabilitation.
+Evidence of a conviction or finding of guilty by summary court-martial is not admissible if:

+(1) the conviction or finding of guilty by summary court-martial has been the subject of a pardon, annulment, certificate of rehabilitation, or other equivalent procedure based on a finding that the person has been rehabilitated, and the person has not been convicted of a later crime punishable by death, dishonorable discharge, or imprisonment for more than one year; or

+(2) the conviction or finding of guilty by summary court-martial has been the subject of a pardon, annulment, or other equivalent procedure based on a finding of innocence.